Storware/vprotect-manual/deployment/protected-platforms/virtual-machines/ovirt.md

    * supports incremental backup
    * only disks marked with "enable incremental backup" in ovirt will be backed up

+**Note:** When using backup APIs - Red Hat highly recommends to update oVirt environment to the most recent version (4.4 - at the time of writing) - please refer to this [article](https://access.redhat.com/articles/6379751) for more information.

 When adding oVirt 4.0+ hypervisor managers, use a URL similar to the following:

 ```text